newfold-labs/wp-module-mcp/README.md

-# Blu MCP
+# WordPress MCP

-A WordPress plugin that exposes WordPress functionality through the Model Context Protocol (MCP), enabling AI assistants like Claude to interact with your WordPress site.
+A Composer package that exposes WordPress functionality through the Model Context Protocol (MCP), enabling AI assistants to interact with your WordPress site.

 ## Overview